Techniques Used In Gynecomastia

 Techniques used in surgeries of removing gynecomastia in men include:

-Surgical Removal: In this technique, the doctor removes the entire breast with the fatty and glandular tissue it contains, this technique is performed using an endoscope.
+- Surgical Removal: In this technique, the doctor removes the entire breast with the fatty and glandular tissue.
+This technique is performed using an endoscope.

-Integration Technology: this last technology is based on the combination of the first and second technologies, where the subcutaneous breast is removed by laser, which in turn dissolves and accumulated fat and disassemble them.
+- Integration Technology: This last technology is based on the combination of the first and second technologies.
+The subcutaneous breast is removed by a laser, which in turn dissolves and accumulated fat and disassemble them.

-The success of the surgery to remove gynecomastia depends largely on the skill and efficiency of the surgeon, in order to get guaranteed results and a natural appearance.
+The success of the surgery to remove gynecomastia depends mainly on the skill and efficiency of the surgeon to get guaranteed results and a natural appearance.

-There are several non-surgical methods to remove gynecomastia in men, such as the use of certain medical drugs that treat gynecomastia or exercise and follow a healthy diet; however, these methods do not work for all cases of gynecomastia in men who resort to the surgery of removing gynecomastia as an effective and rapid solution.
+There are several non-surgical methods to remove gynecomastia in men, such as the use of certain medical drugs that treat gynecomastia or exercise and follow a healthy diet.
+However, these methods do not work for all cases of gynecomastia in men.
+That is why the surgery of removing gynecomastia is an effective and rapid solution.

 Candidates For Gynecomastia

-Some men are surprised by some unusual changes show up in breast area and anxiety begins to dominate them because they do not know the causes of these symptoms and the changes that occur.
-Everyone who suffers of gynecomastia is considered as a candidate for the surgery of removing gynecomastia; the symptoms of gynecomastia in men are:
+Some men are surprised by some unusual changes that appear in the breast area, and anxiety begins to dominate them because they do not know the causes of these symptoms and the changes that occur.
+Anyone who suffers from gynecomastia is considered a candidate for the surgery of removing gynecomastia.
+The symptoms of gynecomastia in men are:

 Pre- Gynecomastia Operation Tips

-You should see your doctor immediately if you experience any of the above symptoms, so the doctor can determine the size of the gynecomastia and how well the condition develops, as well as to detect the patient’s health in preparation for the surgery of removing gynecomastia.
-The patient undergoing the surgery of removing gynecomastia should follow some tips before undergoing the operation of removing gynecomastia:
+You should see your doctor immediately if you experience any of the below symptoms.
+So the doctor can determine the size of the gynecomastia and how well the condition develops.
+The doctor also detects the patient’s health in preparation for the surgery of removing gynecomastia.
+The patient who will undergo the surgery of removing gynecomastia should follow some tips before undergoing the operation:

-Stop smoking for a period before the operation (two weeks – a month).
+- Stop smoking for a while before the operation (two weeks – a month).

-Refrain from having herbal supplements, in order to avoid any bleeding during the surgery.
+- Refrain from having herbal supplements to avoid any bleeding during the surgery.

 Post- Gynecomastia Tips

-The problem of gynecomastia in men ends after the surgery, provided that the patient follows the advices and instructions of the doctor accurately after the operation, so as to obtain guaranteed results and recovery period without complications:
+The problem of gynecomastia in men ends after the surgery, provided that the patient follows the advice and instructions of the doctor accurately after the operation, to obtain guaranteed results and recovery period without complications:

-Avoid drinking any soft drinks or alcohol and avoid smoking for a period of time after the operation (two weeks – a month).
+- Avoid drinking any soft drinks or alcohol and avoid smoking for a while after the operation (two weeks – a month).

-Avoid stress and exercises that require great effort for the period of time after the surgery (two weeks).
+- Avoid stress and exercises that require much effort for the period after the surgery (two weeks).

-Rely on liquids in the first days after the surgery, until the introduction of solid foods be done gradually into the diet.
+- Rely on liquids in the first days after the surgery until the introduction of solid foods is done gradually into the diet.